Sculpture students work with form, volume, space, texture, and material.

-Our bachelor of fine arts (BFA) in studio art with an emphasis in sculpture encompasses artistic traditions while teaching contemporary issues.
-Two faculty members maintain a spacious facility that includes a steel fabrication area, bronze and aluminum foundry, a mold-making facility, an outdoor area for stone carving, and a well-equipped woodworking and furniture studio.
+Ball State's art major (BFA) with a focus on sculpture encompasses artistic traditions while teaching contemporary issues.
+Faculty members maintain a spacious facility that includes a steel fabrication area, a bronze and aluminum foundry, a mold-making facility, an outdoor area for stone carving, and a well-equipped woodworking and furniture studio.

-When you sculpt, you are expressing yourself as an artist in three dimensions, combining expression and technique with mass, volume, and space.
+When sculpting, you express yourself as an artist in three dimensions, combining expression and technique with mass, volume, and space.
 Sculptural art ranges from carved stone and wood to highly contemporary forms that integrate performance, installation, and technology into an aesthetic experience.

-Consequently, in Ball State's sculpture program, you will learn traditional sculpture techniques along with more contemporary and experimental media and art forms.
-This will provide you with a full range of avenues for creative expression as a sculptural artist.
+Consequently, in Ball State's sculpture concentration, you will learn traditional sculpture techniques along with more contemporary and experimental media and art forms.
+This provides you with a full range of avenues for creative expression as a sculptural artist.

 What You Will Study

 The program allows you to find a three-dimensional voice and establish a personal vocabulary unrestricted by material and technical limitations.
-Among various other course work, you will take a three-dimensional imaging course, metalsmithing courses, ceramics courses, printmaking, and a range of art history courses covering ancient through modern traditions and explorations.
+Among various other course work, you will take courses in three-dimensional imaging, metalsmithing, ceramics, printmaking, and the ancient to modern traditions of art history.

 Get to Know Our Faculty